-Prior to the time of initial enrollment in the Duke University School of Nursing, students seeking the MSN degree or Post-Master's/Post-Graduate certificate will be required to undergo a criminal background check to be cleared for participation in various clinical site experiences.
+Prior to initial enrollment in the Duke University School of Nursing, students seeking the MSN degree or post-graduate certificate will be required to undergo a criminal background check and drug screen.
+Additional credentialing and training may be required prior to being cleared for participation in various clinical site experiences.
+It is imperative that students remain responsive to the CPO team throughout the credentialing process.

-The safety and preparation of nursing students and protection of clients is core to all clinical and laboratory experiences.
+The safety and preparation of nursing students and protection of patients is core to all clinical and laboratory experiences.
 Students cannot participate in clinical experiences without having completed clearance requirements.
 It is the students' responsibility to ensure they are current with all core clinical requirements and to provide proper documentation.

 First year students should have completed these at the time of matriculation to the program, or during orientation.
 Renewal of requirements is the responsibility of the student.
-No student will be admitted to a clinical site if the requirements are not met.
-A list of site-specific requirements is provided to students by Clinical Placement Services prior to the beginning of the clinical placement.
-Attendance at the clinical site by the student is not permitted until all requirements are met.
+In many instances, clinical sites require different or additional updated documentation than what the student completed upon entry to DUSON.
+It is the student's responsibility to provide requested items to the site and/or CPO upon request.
+No student is permitted to attend a clinical site until all requirements are met.
+A list of site-specific requirements can be found in Canvas under the MSN Clinical Placements "course" section.
+Information may also be provided to students by Clinical Placement Services.